genecommerce/module-newrelic-rum-page-type/README.md

 - What are customers experiencing on product pages?
 - What are customers experiencing in the checkout?

-By adding this module you will have this level of detail and be able to make more informed decisions, and stay ahead of any regressions.
+By adding this module you will have this level of detail and be able to make more informed decisions and stay ahead of any regressions.

 ## Installation